Gr0minet/seccomp_tuto/tp.md

 All **instructions are same size**, and it only permits **branch-forward instructions**.
 It means that you can't go backward during execution (no loop).

-The BPF VM uses only one register, and has read-only access to a data area that describes the system call being called (remember that the BPF program will be executed each time a system call is made).
+The BPF VM uses only one accumulator register, and has read-only access to a data area that describes the system call being called (remember that the BPF program will be executed each time a system call is made).

 An instruction is contained in a structure like this (see linux/filter.h):